Zinkil-YT/Pandaz-Core/README.md

 # Pandaz
 **The official core system for MCPE Practice Server Pandaz.**

-I developed this core for the intention of private use, so everything is hard coded.
-I suggest understanding [PHP](https://www.php.net/) and [PocketMine-MP](https://github.com/pmmp/PocketMine-MP) before attempting to make changes.

-Enjoy. ❤️️

 ## Features
 - [x] FFA arena management
 - [x] Bots Duels system